johnpeart/johnpeart.github.io/src/posts/blogpost/2024-02-17-broadcasting-philosophies-at-work.md

 ## Broadcast your quirks

 In my current role I'm working on a fairly large policy programme.
-It's a great job, working on the kind of boring magic[^boring] that makes my heart sing.
+It’s a great job, working on the kind of boring magic[^boring] that makes my heart sing.
 As a rough idea, the programme has enough people working on it to fill a small, countryside pub, and I’m one of the senior managers.

-It's not the first time I've been in this kind of position but it is the largest team I've worked with; and certainly the largest number of teams and people that I've had to lead.
+It’s not the first time I've been in this kind of position but it is the largest team I've worked with; and certainly the largest number of teams and people that I've had to lead.

 In recent weeks, values, culture and behaviours have come up in a lots of contexts – explicitly or implicitly.
 Planning meetings.
 "Ways of working" discussions.
 Emails about things people need unblocking.